pytorch/glow/docs/AOT.md

   - `RGB` for R,G,B channel ordering.
   - `BGR` for B,G,R channel ordering (Default).
-- The option `image-layout` can be used to specify the tensor dimension ordering (layout) which must match the layout of the model:
+- The option `image-layout` can be used to specify the tensor dimension ordering (layout) which must match the layout of the model input:
   - `NCHW` for NCHW tensor layout (Default).
   - `NHWC` for NHWC tensor layout.

-For more information about the options of the `image-classifier` tool use:
+For more information about the options of the **image-classifier** tool use:
 ```
 $image-classifier -help
 ```

-After the quantization profile `profile.yaml` has been generated, we can use the `model-compiler` tool to compile the model into a bundle by loading the previously generated profile:
+After the quantization profile `profile.yaml` has been generated, we can use the **model-compiler** tool to compile the model into a bundle by loading the previously generated profile:
 ```
 $model-compiler ... -load-profile=profile.yaml